-Another one of the most important parts of optimizing your front desk processes is to talk to your staff and make changes over time.
-Not every process will remain efficient over time, and it’s important to make necessary changes.
+Another one of the most important parts of optimizing your front desk’s job is to talk to your staff and make changes over time.
+Not every process will remain efficient forever, and it’s important to analyze and improve.
 As you implement new plans and track progress, you’ll find new and better ways to run your front desk.
 Your front desk is probably one of the highest traffic areas at your property, so it’s important to continually work on the good processes that drive it.

-Managing a property in this day and age requires more sophisticated products and software.
+Running a property in this day and age requires more sophisticated products and software.
 Managing several distribution channels, incoming bookings, customer service, guest communication, reviews, and other tasks, take a lot of work.
 Without the right tools, property owners are overwhelmed and put themselves at risk for overbookings and unhappy guests.

-To optimize your front desk operations, give your employees the tools they need to handle reservations, check-ins, check-outs, guest requests, POS capabilities, etc. And of course, you can do all of this with a cloud-based property management system (Cloudbeds has one of those).
-Using excel spreadsheets or (worse) pen and paper, you not only put yourself at risk but dramatically slow down your daily activities.
-Many experts agree that the hotel of the future will rely on one software with combined functionalities.
+To optimize your hotel front desk office, give your employees the skills and tools they need to handle reservations, arrivals, departures, guest requests, POS capabilities, etc. And of course, you can do all of this with a cloud-based property management system.
+Using excel spreadsheets or pen and paper, you not only put yourself at risk but dramatically slow down your daily activities.
+Many experts agree that the hotel front office software of the future will combine functionalities for maximum efficiency.